1979 Jeep CJ-5

 The Silver was based on the Renegade package and painted Quicksilver Metallic (8C).
 This was the only CJ ever painted this color.
 Other Jeeps could be painted silver metallic, but not Quicksilver.

 This strategy is similar to that taken with the 1982 CJ-7 Jamboree, which was supposed to be painted Topaz Gold Metallic (2H), which was otherwise reserved for the Wagoneer.
-Some Jambos were painted Olympic White (9B), which was a common color.
+A few Jambos were painted Olympic White (9B), which was available for use on other CJs.

 The Silvers also had special seats and a commerative emblem on the glove box.

-AMC planned to produce only 1000 SAs.
+Jeep planned to produce 1000 SAs.
 Just how many they produced is a matter of debate.
-Some estimates are that only 500-800 were produced.
+Some estimates are that only about 800 were produced.
 We hope The Silver Registry will be able to clear this up.

 On the exterior, all Silvers came standard with Quicksilver Metallic paint, Renegade hood lettering, chrome wheels (15x8 without center caps), black soft top, black rocker trim (not chrome or bright aluminum), and special Silver Anniversary spare tire cover.